 - Departure City: La Paz

-- Nearest Joining International Airport: Jorge Chavez International Airport Lima (LIM)
+- Nearest Joining International Airport: Lima Jorge Chavez International Airport (LIM)

-- Nearest Departing International Airport: El Alto International Airport La Paz (LPB)
+- Nearest Departing International Airport: La Paz El Alto International Airport (LPB)

-13 night(s) in hotel(s), hostel(s) & guesthouse(s), 1 night(s) on overnight bus(es), 3 night(s) camping, 2 night(s) in a Jungle Lodge, 1 night(s) in homestay(s)
+13 night(s) in hotels, 1 night(s) on overnight sleeper buses, 3 night(s) camping, 2 night(s) in a jungle lodge, 1 night(s) in homestays

-- Staff: Tucan Travel tour leader, local guides
+Tucan Travel tour leader, English-speaking local guide(s) on included excursions

 International flights and departure taxes